astroandes/tololo-lya-fit/paper/referee.md

 We thank the referee for a detailed set of comments that allowed us to greatly improve the quality of the paper.

-In this new version the most important change is in the Discussion of our results (which remain unchanged).
+In this new version the most important change is in the discussion of our results (which remain unchanged).
 We now discard the possible influence of a supermassive black hole and favor instead a picture where Tololo1244-277 has similar structural characteristics as